-On Thanksgiving Day, before the last drumstick disappeared, or that second helping of pumpkin pie left the plate, the team at Hawaiian Paddle Sports, Maui Kayak Adventures, and Maui Stand Up Paddle Boarding spent the morning with over 300 members of the Maui community at the annual Paddle For Hunger event.
-With canned goods in hand and a lot of aloha spirit, the community opened their hearts and wallets for a good cause.
+On Thanksgiving Day, before the last drumstick disappeared, or that second helping of pumpkin pie left the plate, the team at Hawaiian Paddle Sports, Maui Kayak Adventures, and Maui Stand Up Paddle Boarding spent the morning with nearly 400 members of the Maui community at the annual Paddle For Hunger event.
+With canned goods in hand and aloha spirit abounding, the community opened its hearts and wallets for a good cause.

 Originally organized as an OC1 time trial for Malama Ula Canoe Club (Wailea Canoe Club), Paddle For Hunger has grown into official fundraiser for the Maui Food Bank, a Thanksgiving ritual for the Maui community.
 Since 2009, the event has brought in over $10,000 in cash donations.
-In the years 2012-2015 it brought in 3,062 pounds of food.
-In 2016 the community helped us raise over $8,000 in cash donations, along with 1,050 lbs of food!
+From 2012-2015 it brought in 3,062 pounds of food.
+In 2016, the community helped us raise over $8,000 in cash donations, along with 1,050 pounds of food!

 Giving Back to Our Community

 Hawaiian Paddle Sports has been participating in the Paddle For Hunger event to support the Maui Food Bank since 2012, and we took our involvement a step further by taking on event logistics and planning, seeking local sponsors to donate door prizes for the raffle and silent auction, and orchestrating the morning’s activities.

 “This is the most organized we’ve ever seen this event,” one paddler told us as he dropped off his canned goods.